-If your home has been lost for damaged in the floods, there are emergency and temporary housing support options and mental health support services in your area you can access.
+If your home has been lost for damaged in a flood, you can access support and mental health services in your area.

-Accommodation is available to people affected by floods.
+Accommodation support is available to people affected by floods.

 Temporary housing in the Northern Rivers region